-Proportion of households in temporary accomodation in London boroughs (2019/2020)
+Proportion of households in temporary accomodation in London boroughs (2021 Q1)

 Every borough in London has a higher proportion of households living in temporary accommodation than the average in the rest of England.

 Sometimes, local authorities will provide temporary accommodation outside of their area.
 This is particularly common in London, where local authorities face the twin challenges of greater demand for homelessness services and more expensive accomodation in which to house people.
-Bromley accommodates over two thirds of its households in temporary accommodation outside of the borough, the highest for any local authority in London.
+Bromley accommodates 74% of its households in temporary accommodation outside of the borough, one of the highest proportions for any local authority in London.

 All figures provided here refer to “households”.
 This refers to groups of people who live together (such as families, couples and other multi-adult households) and single adults.
 The dates span over 4 quarters between Q2 2020 and Q1 2021.
 Bexley’s data has not been reported due to missing values in the data source.